bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
- Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree.
+ Context provides a way to share values like these between components without having to explicitly pass a prop through every level of the tree..
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
 Actions change state, the store holds state value, reducers process action by accpeting previous state and making a new state
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?